ShiningLab/Recurrent-Text-Editing/data/README.md

 + tqdm == 4.46.0

 ## Run
-To generate a dataset for AOR with:
+Please note that the existing data will be overwritten by the new data.
+Run the following command to generate a dataset for AOR with:
 + N - 10
 + L - 5
 + D - 10000